-Dr. Olcese holds the rank of Professor in the Departments of Physiology and of Anesthesiology & Perioperative Medicine.
+Dr. Olcese holds the rank of Professor in the Departments of Physiology and of Anesthesiology & Perioperative Medicine, and is Director of Basic Science Research Program Administration.
 He is affiliated with the UCLA Brain Research Institute, the graduate program in Molecular, Cellular, and Integrative Physiology, the graduate program in Neuroscience, and the Cardiovascular Research Laboratory.

 Savalli N*, Pantazis A, Sigg D, Weiss JN, Neely A, Olcese R. The α2δ-1 subunit remodels CaV1.2 voltage sensors and allows Ca2+ influx at physiological membrane potentials.
 J Gen Physiol.
 2016;148(2):147-59 PMCID: PMC4969795.
 (Recommended by "Faculty of 1000 Prime", *Awarded 2017 Cranefield Award for this work)

 Voltage-activated ion channels, are largely responsible for cell electrical excitability.
 They “sense” the electric potential across the plasmamembrane using specialized Voltage Sensing Domains that compel the pore to open it.
 By optically tracking the movement of a human calcium channel using a technique called Voltage Clamp fluorometry, the Olcese laboratory revealed the mechanism by which one accessory proteins (called a2d-1) increases the sensitivity of the channel to membrane depolarizations, thus allowing the channel to operate at physiological potentials.
 This work has been highlighted by a Commentary in the same issue of the Journal of General Physiology, and by Dr. A. C. Dolphin who recommended the work as being of special significance in the Faculty of 1000 Prime.